 Garlic for example is an incredibly savory spice that can naturally enhance the taste of virtually any food, especially meats, seafood, poultry, breads and pasta.

-In addition to it’s flavor-enhancing potential, garlic has powerful disease-fighting effects, as it’s been shown to effectively normalize blood cholesterol levels in ways that protect against heart disease.
+In addition to its flavor-enhancing potential, garlic has powerful disease-fighting effects, as it has been shown to effectively normalize blood cholesterol levels in ways that protect against heart disease.
 Garlic intake has also been associated with reductions in cancer risk and is known to reduce high blood pressure in individuals with hypertension.

 Fresh citrus fruits are another sodium-free way to boost the taste of your favorite recipes and they are incredibly nutritious.